-Dua Lipa's Quotes On Sexism In The Music Industry Are So, So Badass
+Dua Lipa Called Out Sexism In The Music Industry & It's So Badass

 Dua Lipa doesn't give a f*ck about holding her opinions about the dark parts of the music industry back.
 The "IDGAF" singer recently opened up to GQ about her career — which has skyrocketed in the last year thanks to her chart-topping self-titled album — and Dua Lipa's quotes on sexism in the music industry are so eye-opening.
 At just 22, Lipa is no stranger to sexism in her line of work.
 She says it's pretty much par for the course, in fact.
 She's just one of many female artists who have spoken out against the way women are treated in music this year.

 At the 2018 Grammy Awards, for example, Lorde pinned a feminist statement to her Grammys dress that seemed to act as her reaction to being the only woman nominated in the Album of the Year category, as well as one of the few women to be nominated in any category at all.
 According to TMZ, Lorde was the only person not asked to perform a song from her album Melodrama.
 All of the other (male) nominees in the Album of the Year category were reportedly offered to perform their own music, whereas Lorde was reportedly only offered to sing a Tom Petty song in honor of the late singer.
 Lorde reportedly declined this invitation, but she still attended the Grammys wearing a feminist statement on her dress.

 This is the exact kind of sexism Dua Lipa called out in her interview with GQ.